JuanSE0/StockMarketSimulator/README.md

-# StockMarketSimulator
+# StockMarketSimulator – UC3M 2019
- Mutex and concurrency project involving a simulated stock market
+ Mutex and concurrency project involving a simulated stock market\
+ Read report.pdf for more information